gtk-rs/gtk-rs.github.io/docs-src/tutorial/gir_tutorial.md

 ### Optional features of your project

-If your project depends on a certain feature of a create, there are two ways you can handle this with your Cargo.toml.
+If your project depends on a certain feature of a crate, there are two ways you can handle this with your `Cargo.toml`.

 #### A: Enable it with a feature
 You can give users of your wrapper the option to enable the feature or leave it disabled.
 To do that, add